helmutkemper/webassembly/examples/canvas/addColorStopPosition/readme.md

 ### English:

-This example shows how to add color stop position on cavas element.
+This example shows how to use addColorStopPosition on cavas element.

 ### Português:

-Este exemplo mostra como adicionar uma posição color stop no elemnto canvas.
+Este exemplo mostra como usar addColorStopPosition no elemnto canvas.

 ### Makefile